 I was raised in a family of Alaskan pioneers and commercial fishermen.
 After years of working long trips at sea off the Alaska coast, I was ready to start a family and stay a little closer to home.
-So I took up my next great love and started my own tour company sharing my amazing backyard wilderness and pristine waters with adventuresome travelers.
+So I took up my next great love and started my own tour company sharing my amazing backyard wilderness and pristine waters with adventurous travelers.
 This was a natural transition for me as I had worked earlier as a guide, fisherman and was pretty comfortable behind the wheel of a boat.
-Now, 27 years later, I hope that you can still sense my overwhelming passion and excitement for where I live.
-I also hope that my many years in the Alaska backcountry has made me a wiser guide and better leader, or at the very least I’ve got some really great stories to tell you!
+Now, 32 years later, I hope that you can still sense my overwhelming passion and excitement for where I live.
+I also hope that my many years in the Alaska backcountry have made me a wiser guide and better leader, or at the very least I’ve got some really great stories to tell you!

 I grew up in a small farming community in Northwest Ohio where I worked in the family grocery store, spending all of my spare time fishing and hunting.
-My very first boat was a small 8-foot flat bottom boat that I pulled on a trailer behind our riding lawn mower.
+My very first boat was a small, 8-foot, flat bottom boat that I pulled on a trailer behind our riding lawn mower.
 I wasn’t old enough to drive, but that didn’t stop me from getting out on the water!
 While I was growing up, my Dad, who served in the Coast Guard, shared many exciting stories of his adventures that really inspired my career choice.
 I joined the Coast Guard after High School wanting to pursue the adrenaline and satisfaction of helping others and being part of a team.
 My love for the water and being on boats was an everyday occurrence that I continue to this day.
-The Coast Guard was also able to provide me with some spectacular fishing locations that ranged from the Great Lakes, Florida Keys and eventually up to Alaska.
+The Coast Guard was also able to provide me with some spectacular fishing locations that ranged from the Great Lakes, Florida Keys, and eventually up to Alaska.
 While in the military my family and I moved nine times when duty called, but my last move was to Alaska in 2002, then I knew I was home.
-In 2004 after 17 years of honorable service performing search and rescue, port security missions and training others, I retired and started a new chapter of my life.
+In 2004 after 17 years of honorable service performing search and rescue, port security missions, and training others, I retired and started a new chapter of my life.

 With my love for fishing and the outdoors combined with my many years at sea, the transition to becoming a fishing guide was natural.
 I was fortunate enough to have a family with a vast fishing background and many new friends that were eager to help me learn the ins and outs of fishing in Alaska.
-In 2005 I began my first season as a full time guide and captain and now 11 years later, I enjoy fishing and being on the water even more.
+In 2005 I began my first season as a full-time guide and captain and now 11 years later, I enjoy fishing and being on the water even more.

 The benefits of my work are endless and I am told frequently that “I am living the dream”, and I truly believe it.
-I am so fortunate to have such an incredible family, amazing friends and to live in a place that many dream about.
+I am so fortunate to have such an incredible family, amazing friends, and to live in a place that many dream about.
 I love to take people fishing and watch their enthusiasm while sharing this amazing wilderness and its wildlife.

 In 1975 I traveled with friends to Alaska on a 3 month holiday, it was a trip of a lifetime.
 Who knew that 38 years later I would move to Wrangell, Alaska.
 As soon as I arrived on the ferry, I knew it was the right decision.
 I was born in New England and have always felt most comfortable in the wilderness.
-My earliest memory as a child is riding my bike with training wheels around the neighborhood and with the wind in my face the trainers flew off and there was no stopping me.
-My first adventure was fresh out of highschool, traveling for a month long trip around the country, I visited national parks from coast to coast.
+My earliest memory as a child is riding my bike with training wheels around the neighborhood and with the wind in my face, the trainers flew off and there was no stopping me.
+My first adventure was fresh out of high school, traveling for a month-long trip around the country, I visited national parks from coast to coast.

 I have worked in the outdoor industry for 30 years, spattered through that time I have also worked in the hospitality industry.
 The combination has proved to be perfect for my job at Alaska Charters & Adventures as an administrative and reservation specialist.

 “As owners of Alaska Charters and Adventures, we feel like we should be truthful in saying that nothing would happen without Nancy.
 She is truly a genius with a masterful balance between complex spreadsheets and thoughtfully remembering the most personalized details of our guests.
-Nancy brings to our team a depth of business and outdoor industry skills combined with genuine care and great sense of humor.”
+Nancy brings to our team a depth of business and outdoor industry skills combined with genuine care and a great sense of humor.”